Importance of architectural proposals

 Make sure to focus this part on your advantages that will solve the client’s problems, not just things you are proud of on your own.

 This section explains how you will do your work and why you chose that way of doing it.
 The technical proposal needs to be rather detailed.

-Obviously, this deals with how much your services are going to cost.
+This deals with how much your services are going to cost.
 We’ve put together detailed posts on architectural fees and setting up your hourly rates – check them out to navigate pricing and billing better.

-How to write an architectural proposal
+How to write an architectural proposal?

 How to style and design a proposal